adrienlucbert/thuas-imp-2021-portfolio/README.md

 columns was handled by the [DataFrameLoader helper](https://github.com/thuas-imp-2021/thuas-imp-2021/blob/main/helpers/DataFrameLoader.ipynb)
 I wrote.
-It renamed columns to avoid name conflicts between sensors, and merges feature columns onto the target column based on their indices, performing a left join on the indices, so that the size of the resulting dataframe wouldn't change as we added features with mismatching indices.
+It renamed columns to avoid name conflicts between sensors, and merges feature columns onto the target column based on their indices, performing a left join on the indices, so that the size of the resulting dataset wouldn't change as we added features with mismatching indices.

 ### Data explanation